polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 ### Pre-configured chain spec files

+This tutorial includes a sample chain specification file with two validator relay chain nodes—Alice and Bob—as authorities.
-We have included a two-validator relay chain with Alice and Bob as authorities chan spec file in this tutorial that you can use without modification for a local test network of a single parachain.
+You can use this sample chain specification without modification for a local test network and a single parachain.
 This is useful for registering a **single** parachain:

 - [_Plain_ `rococo-local` **relay** chain spec](https://github.com/substrate-developer-hub/substrate-docs/blob/main-md/static/assets/tutorials/cumulus/chain-specs/rococo-custom-2-plain.json)
 - [_Raw_ `rococo-local` **relay** chain spec](https://github.com/substrate-developer-hub/substrate-docs/blob/main-md/static/assets/tutorials/cumulus/chain-specs/rococo-custom-2-raw.json)

-Plain chain spec files are in a more human readable and modifiable format for your inspection.
-You will need to convert it to a SCALE encoded **raw** chain spec to use when starting your nodes.
-Jump to the [raw chainspec generation](/tutorials/connect-other-chains/connect-parachain/#configure-a-parachain-for-a-specific-relay-chain-and-para-id) section to see how to do that.
+You can read and edit the plain chain specification file.
+However, the chain specification file must be converged to the SCALE-encoded raw format before it can be used to start a node.
+For information about converting a chain specification to use the raw format, see [raw chainspec generation](/tutorials/connect-other-chains/connect-parachain/#configure-a-parachain-for-a-specific-relay-chain-and-para-id).

 The above raw chain specs were created according to the steps in the [create your own chain spec](/tutorials/get-started/trusted-network/#create-a-custom-chain-specification) section.
+The sample chain specification is only valid for a single parachain with two validator nodes.
-If you need more validators to add additional parachains to your relay chain, or want to use custom non-development keys for example, you _must_ create a custom chain specification to fit your needs.
+If you add other validators, add additional parachains to your relay chain, or want to use custom non-development keys, you'll need to create a custom chain specification that fit your needs.

 ## Start your relay chain

-Before we can start block production for a parachains, we need to launch a relay chain for them to connect to.
+Before you can start block production for a parachains, you need to launch a relay chain for them to connect to.
-This section describes in detail how to start both nodes using the above [two-validator raw chain spec](/assets/tutorials/cumulus/chain-spec/rococo-custom-2-raw.json) as well as the general instructions for starting additional nodes.
+This section describes how to start both nodes using the [two-validator raw chain spec](/assets/tutorials/cumulus/chain-spec/rococo-custom-2-raw.json).
+The steps are similar for starting additional nodes.

 ### Start the `alice` validator